-Step5: Recovery process
+4.3 Recovery from Ransomware Attack

 The framework ultimate goal as mentioned earlier, is to preserve the files in case of ransomware attacks take place.
 The result of attack will corrupt the file or even delete it.
 But we ensured that the file is self-healed as the protected version will not be affected and points to the original file.
 Based on our solution the protected snapshots will be not affected and can be recovered under root privileges.
 The recovery process is done by removing the sticky bit attribute and make sure that the file extension is .odt